szrnk/umfrage/README.rst

 References
 ^^^^^^^^^^
+ls sq
 https://simpleisbetterthancomplex.com/tutorial/2018/11/28/advanced-form-rendering-with-django-crispy-forms.html

 Notes
 ^^^^^
 Deployed OK.
 Admin was functional.
 An invitation could be made and accepted.
 Values were stored.

+This version deploys.
+Admin reachable.
+Interesting that adding rubbish to break the url....
+/dev/admin/asdfg
+gives
+" The current path, admin/asdfg, didn't match any of these. " whereas whe earlier failing pattern has a dev/ at the start of the error url.